ddbiasio/Data-Collection-Pipeline/README.md

 The recipe card provides a link to the recipe page where ingredients, method, nutritional info and other details can be obtained.

 # Milestone 2
 The web scraping will be implemented with Selenium as that seems to offer more features for interacting with the web site should I need this.
-I am however concerned about performance once I move past scraping a few pages of data.
 ## Task 1
 Created an empty scraper class with some basic properties and method stubs
 ## Task 2